Location: Jeannette Rankin Hall 017

 AMERICAN INDIAN ACTIVISM:

 Book Chapter, "American Indian Urbanization,” Why you can't Teach U.S. History without American Indians, with David R.M.
-Beck, Edited by Susan Sleeper-Smith, Juliana Barr, Jean M. O’Brien, Nancy Shoemaker, and Scott Stevens, (Accepted for publication, University of North Carolina Press, expected 2015)
+Beck, Edited by Susan Sleeper-Smith, Juliana Barr, Jean M. O’Brien, Nancy Shoemaker, and Scott Stevens, (In Press, University of North Carolina Press, expected April, 2015)

 Journal Article, "‘One Man Relocation Team:’ Scott Henry Peters and American Indian Migration in the 1930's," with David R.M.
 Beck, Western Historical Quarterly, Spring 2014.